This help centre article was written for Koru Kids' Home Nursery service

 When we think about what children need, we take a long view, and we talk about the whole child.

-The modern world, the 21st-century, requires modern survival skills.
+The modern world, the 21st century, requires modern survival skills.
 The old certainties are gone.
 Our children's future is likely to be challenging and chaotic.
-It's going to have a rate of change unprecedented in human history.

 Can I trust you?

 Children need to feel 100% secure.
 This means physical safety and protection from harm and also emotional security.
 It's vital for their brain development.
 Until the age of three, a million neural connections are made in a child's brain every second.
 Especially in the earliest days, children need a sense of consistency and utter security to lay the foundations of positive mental health for the rest of their lives.

 Children need to feel connected.
 They need to feel like they are known.
 Through connection with other children and adults, children develop skills of emotional literacy, social competence, empathy and kindness.

 Children need to grow physically and mentally strong in order to fly.
 For physical strength, they'll need healthy food and lots of exercise, ideally outdoors.
 And we love outdoor settings because they can be both more calming and, strangely, more stimulating.
 They also help to develop the ability of children to handle risk.
 But in addition to this physical strength, mental strength is equally important to fly.
 If we're going to help children weather the storms in their lives, they're going to need to develop strong internal armour.

 Children need time and space to explore.
 They have a natural curiosity and a drive to experiment and enquire; anyone who has spent any time with children will have noticed this.
 And the more we can nurture and protect these instincts – definitely not try to drive them out (they're amazing!) – we can help children develop knowledge and skills in areas that interest them and discover what brings them joy, so they can find their path.